aitikirala/campusconnector/README.md

 - **Technology Used:** Key tools and languages employed included Kotlin for app development, SQL for database management, and PHP for server-side scripting.
 - **Environment:** Android Studio IDE.
-- **Mentor Consultations:** Regular sessions with Professor Herve provided invaluable insights.
+- **Mentor Consultations:** Regular sessions with Professor Herve provided immense insight and provided direction after each milestone.

 ## Outcome of the Study